 Floating the Deschutes River is a popular Bend activity during the summer season.
-The Ride the River shuttle helps minimize the need for riders to park vehicles adjacent to Drake Park.
+The Ride the River shuttle helps minimize the need for riders to park vehicles within Drake Park.
 Figure 17 illustrates the Ride the River shuttle route and stops.
-The shuttle operates from mid-June to Labor Day, Monday through Sunday, 11:00 a.m. to 6:00 p.m., with unlimited rides with a wristband purchase.
-Friday through Sunday, the shuttles run at 15- to 20-minute headways between 1:30 p.m. and 6:30 p.m.
+The shuttle currently operates from mid-June to Labor Day, Monday through Sunday, 11:00 a.m. to 6:00 p.ml, and unlimited rides with the purchase of a wristband.
+Friday through Sunday, the shuttles will run at 15- to 20-minute headways between 1:30 p.m. and 6:30 p.m.